-- For a fixed node x, we try to bound the number of steps it takes to reach x via a search path from the top level. - It turns out easier to think about the problem when we think of the path from x up to the top level.
+- For a fixed node x, we try to bound the number of steps it takes to reach x via a search path from the top level. - It is easier to think of the path from node x up to the top level.

-- For a fixed node x, we try to bound the number of steps it takes to reach x via a search path from the top level. - It turns out easier to think about the problem when we think of the path from x up to the top level. - At every step, we go either left or up
+- For a fixed node x, we try to bound the number of steps it takes to reach x via a search path from the top level. - It is easier to think of the path from node x up to the top level. - At every step, we go either left or up

-- For a fixed node x, we try to bound the number of steps it takes to reach x via a search path from the top level. - It turns out easier to think about the problem when we think of the path from x up to the top level. - At every step, we go either left or up - If the current node has a copy in the level above, we step up: this happens with probability 1/2;
+- For a fixed node x, we try to bound the number of steps it takes to reach x via a search path from the top level. - It is easier to think of the path from node x up to the top level. - At every step, we go either left or up - If the current node has a copy in the level above, we step up: this happens with probability 1/2;

-- For a fixed node x, we try to bound the number of steps it takes to reach x via a search path from the top level. - It turns out easier to think about the problem when we think of the path from x up to the top level. - At every step, we go either left or up - If the current node has a copy in the level above, we step up: this happens with probability 1/2; - Otherwise, we step left.
+- For a fixed node x, we try to bound the number of steps it takes to reach x via a search path from the top level. - It is easier to think of the path from node x up to the top level. - At every step, we go either left or up - If the current node has a copy in the level above, we step up: this happens with probability 1/2; - Otherwise, we step left.

-- For a fixed node x, we try to bound the number of steps it takes to reach x via a search path from the top level.

-- It turns out easier to think about the problem when we think of the path from x up to the top level.

-- At every step, we go either left or up

-- If the current node has a copy in the level above, we step up: this

-happens with probability 1/2;

-- Otherwise, we step left.

-- Once we reach level H, we declare success.
+- For a fixed node x, we try to bound the number of steps it takes to reach x via a search path from the top level. - It is easier to think of the path from node x up to the top level. - At every step, we go either left or up - If the current node has a copy in the level above, we step up: this happens with probability $\frac{1}{2}$; - Otherwise, we step left. - Once we reach level H, we declare success.